CyberSecurityDept/digifor/docs/api_contract_cases_management.md

 **Endpoint:** `PUT /api/v1/case-logs/change-log/{case_id}`

 **Description:** Update case status and automatically create a new case log entry with required notes/alasan.
 This endpoint updates the case status in the `cases` table and creates a log entry to track the status change. **Notes/alasan is required** when changing the case status - users must provide a reason for the status change.
-The notes will be saved in the case log entry and will appear in the case detail's case_log array. **Access control based on user role:**
-- **Admin Role**: Can update case status and create logs for all cases.
+The notes will be saved in the case log entry and will appear in the case detail's case_log array. **Full Access**: All roles can update case status and create logs for all cases.
+No filtering or access restrictions.
-- **Regular User Role**: Can only update case status and create logs for cases where `main_investigator` matches their `fullname` or `email` (case-insensitive matching).
-Attempting to update logs for other cases will return 403 Forbidden.

 **Headers:**
 - Tab **Authorization**: